KevHH/personal-page/text/profile.md

 I organise the [Foundations and Landmarks reading group](https://foundations-landmarks.notion.site/) with [Max Hird](https://www.linkedin.com/in/max-hird-366a30b4/), a biweekly reading group based in London, reviewing foundational papers in probability and statistics.

-I also dabble in some [software dev, nonprofit work, and a bit of cooking](/non-maths) on the side.
+I also do [nonprofit work, software development, and a bit of cooking](/non-maths) on the side.